WE DESIGN SIXPLEXES IN TORONTO & GET BUILDING PERMITS

 No additional charges for required revisions & changes to our architectural drawings and plans due to the comments from the authorities upon reviewing the drawings prepared by us.

 Our Engineering Drawings Package to obtain Building Permits to have a sixplex is 6,975⁺ʰˢᵗ.
 For sixplexes over 4,000ft², an additional fee of $425⁺ʰˢᵗ per 485ft² or part of it over 4,000ft².
+A Coach House, Garden House, or a Laneway Suite would cost $2,975⁺ʰˢᵗ per building.
 Required Structural Engineering Drawings for Accessory Buildings would cost $975⁺ʰˢᵗ per building.

 Stamped engineering shop drawings are required for pre-engineered floor systems and prefabricated roof trusses, and typically, the truss manufacturers may charge a fee for the stamped engineering shop drawings.